 As health policy across the UK increasingly looks to supporting new models of service planning across clinical and geographical boundaries, it is important that the benefits of integration, networks of care and partnership working are exploited to deliver high quality care to children according to their needs.

-If you are part of a new network we would love to hear about your experiences; contact the Health Policy team via email and we'll be in touch shortly.
+If you are part of a new network we would love to hear about your experiences - contact the Health Policy team on firstname.lastname@example.org

-The Department of Health announced in July 2012 that from 2013 there will be four strategic clinical networks across England.
+In July 2012, the Department of Health announced that from 2013 there will be four strategic clinical networks across England.
 Alongside networks for cancer, cardiovascular disease and mental health, dementia and neurological disease, there is a maternity and children’s network.

-RCPCH President Hilary Cass commented: 'I’m delighted to see children's health acknowledged as a key priority - and for the first time a dedicated network will be in place to promote a culture of integrated care across 12 geographical areas.
+RCPCH President (April 2012 - April 2015) Dr Hilary Cass commented: 'I’m delighted to see children's health acknowledged as a key priority - and for the first time a dedicated network will be in place to promote a culture of integrated care across 12 geographical areas.
 This will go a long way to helping ensure healthcare for children is as responsive as it can be.“

 Guidance on paediatric nephrology networks

-The RCPCH in collaboration with NHS KidneyCare and the British Association of Paediatric Nephrology has published a report on paediatric nephrology networks, setting out the core requirements for success and standards for commissioning and provision of services.
+In collaboration with NHS KidneyCare and the British Association of Paediatric Nephrology, the College published a report on paediatric nephrology networks, setting out the core requirements for success and standards for commissioning and provision of services.

-This report explores the concept of 'teams without walls' whereby professionals from primary and secondary care work across traditional health boundaries to deliver care that puts the patient first.
+This report, produced by RCP, RCGP and RCPCH (2008), explores the concept of 'teams without walls' whereby professionals from primary and secondary care work across traditional health boundaries to deliver care that puts the patient first.

 (PDF, 118KB, 15pages)

-A guide to understanding networks and pathways outlines the theory and practical application of pathway and networks.
+A Guide to Understanding Networks and Pathways (PDF) - outlines the theory and practical application of pathway and networks

-Old Problems New Solutions outlines research by the RCPCH into how NHS services were responding to the needs of children and describes a range of children's services that have developed in recent years.
+Old Problems New Solutions (PDF) - outlines RCPCH research into how NHS services were responding to the needs of children and describes a range of children's services that have developed in recent years